-My Eleventh post of Signal Corps Photographers in World War One.
+My Fifteenth post of Signal Corps Photographers in World War One.

 This post has a number photographs of individual photographers, note the rubber leggings (hip boots) on many of them to assist in dealing with the mud.
 The photo of two Sgt’s 1st Class digging a foundation - I’m guessing is posed - don’t remember may senior enlisted digging ditches, etc.